tqxli/rat7m/README.md

         - s5-d1/
     ```
 ## Sanity check by visualization
 Open `visualization.ipynb` and follow the instructions inside.
-If everything works correctly, you should be seeing an image similar to
+If everything works correctly, you should be seeing a random image similar to

 ![sample_frame](commons/example.png)

-where the 20 body joint keypoints are marked in red, the center of mass is marked in blue and the keypoints are connected correspondingly.
+where the 20 body joint keypoints are marked in red, the 2D center of mass is marked in blue and the keypoints are connected correspondingly based on anatomy.

 # Compute error metrics
 ## Common metrics